afnandamra/city_explorer_api/README.md

 " https://codefellows.github.io/code-301-guide/curriculum/city-explorer-app/front-end/ "
 and have fun :smiley:

+if you want to clone the project make sure to install required libraries `npm i express dotenv cors pg superagent`.

 ## Architecture
 - Node.js and Express.js for the back-end.
 - Postgresql for the DataBase